nulllogicone/ThreadStarvation/README.md

 - Good old full synchronous execution down the line, works but not very efficient **sync-over-sync**
 - Modern app with legacy services: Not best but works at least not worse than before **async-over-sync**
-- Old code using modern apis: Shows dead lock in backend ☠ (IIS , kestrel, ngix)  because of thread starvation **sync-over-async (☠)**
+- Old code using modern apis runs into dead locks in backend ☠ (IIS , kestrel, ngix)  because of thread starvation :-(   **sync-over-async (☠)**
-- Full async, shows unlimited web scale **full-async**
+- Full async, unlimited web scale **async-over-async** (:-))

 ## Requestor

 Makes as may requests against an enpoint as you like!
 Just press key arrow up/down for parallel request threads.
-They can simulate multiple clients.
+You can even start multiple requestor-clients in different terminals against different endpoints.

 [Source code]
 https://github.com/davidfowl/NdcLondon2018